 \subsection{Experimental setup}

-\textbf{Training details.} We train the fusion model on top of a frozen CLIP~\cite{radford2021learning}.
-We use the CLIP-B/32 or the CLIP-L/14 versions.
-We train on Conceptual Captions 12M (``$\text{CC}_{\text{12M}}$'')~\cite{changpinyo2021conceptual}, an image-text dataset containing about 10M pairs.
+\textbf{Training details.} We train the fusion model on top of a frozen CLIP (-B/32 or -L/14 version) model~\citep{radford2021learning}.
+We also present a variant of \OURS on top of a frozen LiT-L16L~\citep{zhai2022lit} model.
+We train on Conceptual Captions 12M (``$\text{CC}_{\text{12M}}$'')~\citep{changpinyo2021conceptual}, an image-text dataset containing about 10M pairs.
 We use a batch size of 4096, learning rate of $1e^{-3}$ decayed with a cosine schedule and weight decay of $1e^{-5}$.
-The temperature parameter is learned~\cite{radford2021learning}.
+The temperature parameter is learned~\citep{radford2021learning}.
 Training is done for 10 epochs, which lasts about 10 hours on a $4x4$ TPUv2 pod.
-For the memory, we use the subset of WebLI~\cite{pali2022} containing 1B image-text pairs.
+For the memory, we use the subset of WebLI~\citep{pali2022} containing 1B image-text pairs.
 We remove the near-duplicates of the test images from the memory.
-We have also explored using smaller but publicly available memory such as LAION-400M dataset~\cite{schuhmann2021laion} and show the results in Appendix.
+We have also explored using smaller but publicly available memory such as LAION-400M dataset~\citep{schuhmann2021laion} and show the results in Appendix.

-\textbf{Evaluation datasets.} We consider the following six image classification datasets: Stanford Cars (``Cars'')~\cite{krause20133d}, CUB-200-2011 (``CUB'')~\cite{wah2011caltech}, Oxford Flowers (``Flowers'')~\cite{nilsback2008automated}, ImageNet-1k (``Im1k'')~\cite{russakovsky2015imagenet}, Places365 (``Pl365'')~\cite{zhou2017places} and Stanford Dogs (``Dogs'')~\cite{KhoslaYaoJayadevaprakashFeiFei_FGVC2011}.
-We also report performance on text-to-image (``T$\rightarrow$I'') and image-to-text (``I$\rightarrow$T'') retrieval on Flickr30k (``Flickr'')~\cite{plummer2015flickr30k} and MS COCO (``COCO'')~\cite{lin2014microsoft}.
-Finally, we consider the recent Open-domain visual entity recognition (OVEN) benchmark~\cite{hu2023open}, containing $729$K test images possibly belonging to $6$M entity candidates.
+\textbf{Evaluation datasets.} We consider the following six image classification datasets: Stanford Cars (``Cars'')~\citep{krause20133d}, CUB-200-2011 (``CUB'')~\citep{wah2011caltech}, Oxford Flowers (``Flowers'')~\citep{nilsback2008automated}, ImageNet-1k (``Im1k'')~\citep{russakovsky2015imagenet}, Places365 (``Pl365'')~\citep{zhou2017places} and Stanford Dogs (``Dogs'')~\citep{KhoslaYaoJayadevaprakashFeiFei_FGVC2011}.
+We also consider the recent Open-domain visual entity recognition (OVEN) benchmark~\citep{hu2023open}, containing $729$K test images possibly belonging to $6$M entity candidates.
+Finally, we also report performance on text-to-image (``T$\rightarrow$I'') and image-to-text (``I$\rightarrow$T'') retrieval on Flickr30k (``Flickr'')~\citep{plummer2015flickr30k} and MS COCO (``COCO'')~\citep{lin2014microsoft} in Appendix.
 More details about these datasets can be found in Appendix or in their corresponding publication.

 \textbf{Evaluation protocol.} We evaluate in the zero-shot setting for all the considered benchmarks, meaning that no adaptation is done to the downstream task.
-As common in the literature~\cite{radford2021learning,jia2021scaling,singh2022flava,zhai2022lit}, we add prompts to the text of the downstream tasks, following~\cite{zhai2022lit}.
-We report the top-1 accuracy for all the tasks.
-We detail all evaluation protocols in Appendix.
+As common in the literature~\citep{radford2021learning,jia2021scaling,singh2022flava,zhai2022lit}, we add prompts to the text of the downstream tasks, following~\citep{zhai2022lit}.
+All evaluation protocols are in Appendix.